dev7a/otlp-stdout-language-layers/README.md

 # OTLP/STDOUT Language Layers

-This repository provides AWS Lambda layers that enhance the standard [OpenTelemetry (OTEL) layers](https://github.com/open-telemetry/opentelemetry-lambda) by adding a efficient transport method for your telemetry data: **OTLP over stdout**.

-By using these layers, you can configure your Lambda functions to export traces directly to standard output, unlocking significant performance and operational benefits.
+This repository provides AWS Lambda layers that enhance the standard [OpenTelemetry (OTEL) layers](https://github.com/open-telemetry/opentelemetry-lambda) by adding a **OTLP over stdout** transport method for the traces signal, unlocking significant performance and operational benefits.

-The OTLP Stdout Span Exporter is a lightweight, efficient span exporter that writes OTLP spans to stdout.
-It is designed to be used in AWS Lambda functions and is a great way to get started with OpenTelemetry.
-The packages are available on [NPM](https://www.npmjs.com/package/@dev7a/otlp-stdout-span-exporter) and [PyPI](https://pypi.org/project/otlp-stdout-span-exporter/) and [if you want to use them in your own projects:
+This is done by injecting the OTLP Stdout Span Exporter in the default telemetry pipeline.
+This exporter is a lightweight, efficient span exporter that writes OTLP spans to stdout as a protobuf gzip compressed JSON record.
+The packages for the exporter and the documentation are available on mpm and pypi if you want to use them in your own projects:
 [![npm](https://img.shields.io/npm/v/%40dev7a%2Fotlp-stdout-span-exporter?style=for-the-badge)](https://www.npmjs.com/package/@dev7a/otlp-stdout-span-exporter)  [![PyPI](https://img.shields.io/pypi/v/otlp-stdout-span-exporter?style=for-the-badge)](https://pypi.org/project/otlp-stdout-span-exporter/)

 > [!NOTE]